vgitv/one-term.nvim/README.md

 ### Jump subcommand

+This command may overlap in some circumstances the native errorformat functionnality (see `:h error-file-format`).
+If you are using a compiler and you build your program with `:make` you should probably use this native functionnality instead, and commands like `:copen`, `:cnext` etc. The _jump_ subcommand is convenient when you run a script directly in the main terminal window and when this script returns error messages (without calling `:make` command).
+You can then jump directly to the problematic location.

-I did not test many languages.
-If this subcommand does not work for your favorite language, it is up to you to define your own regular expressions (see `stacktrace_patterns` option).
+If this subcommand does not work for your favorite language, it is up to you to define your own regular expressions (see `errorformat` option).
 You must write a regular expression with two capturing groups, the first corresponding to the file name, the second to the line number.

-For instance if your stacktrace look like this:
+For instance if your command output looks like this:

 ```
 Traceback (most recent call last):